#RobKardashian Mocks #KylieJenner, Compares Sis To 88-Year-Old Grandma: Is There Bad Blood Between The Two?

 Another user even brought up Blac Chyna and how she allegedly took advantage of Rob Kardashian, “How do you bash your sister when the woman you running after doesn’t even want you, she just used you!
 Open your eyes, Rob, Chyna played you good!”

 Rob Kardashian’s recent diss to Kylie Jenner may have stemmed from previous conflicts in the family and his baby mama Blac Chyna, reports claim.
-It’s no secret that the Kardashian-Jenner clan has been through a lot of family dramas, most of them documented on their reality show, Keeping Up With The Kardashians.
+It’s no secret that the Kardashian-Jenner clan has been through a lot of family dramas, most of them documented on their reality show, Keeping Up With the Kardashians.

-Kylie Jenner, in particular, got herself tangled in Rob Kardashian’s complicated lovelife with Blac Chyna.
+Kylie Jenner, in particular, got herself tangled in Rob Kardashian’s complicated love life with Blac Chyna.
 The cosmetics mogul used to date rapper Tyga, who happens to be the father of Blac Chyna’s son King Cairo.
 The tension continues even after the reality star broke up with Tyga months ago.

 Last year, Rob Kardashian also threw shade at Kylie Jenner for allegedly not inviting his baby mama to a family baby shower.
 Apparently, the Kardashian-Jenner sisters organized a baby shower for Rob before the birth of his daughter Dream.
 However, the first time dad accused his younger sister of cutting out Blac Chyna in the special family event.

-Rob Kardashian reportedly tweeted Kylie Jenner’s personal phone number to his seven million Twitter followers.
+Rob Kardashian reportedly tweeted Kylie Jenner’s personal phone number to his 7 million Twitter followers.
 In his tweet, he also slammed his family for allegedly not inviting Blac Chyna.

 “Didn’t invite the mother of my child to a baby shower you were all trying to throw for me.
 You all must have lost your damn minds…”

-Just recently, Kylie Jenner expressed her dismay about Blac Chyna, after the mother of two reportedly broke things in her house which Rob Kardashian was renting.
+Just recently, Kylie Jenner expressed her dismay about Blac Chyna after the mother of two reportedly broke things in her house, which Rob Kardashian was renting.
 Apparently, the on-and-off couple got into a heated argument, which led to Blac Chyna trashing Kylie Jenner’s mansion.

 “My mom calls me to kind of keep me informed on what’s going on in my home,” she revealed.
 “And apparently, Chyna threw something at my television that I left there.”